Koromix/rygel/README.md

 # Introduction

+Koffi is a fast and easy-to-use C FFI module for Node.js, featuring:

+* Low-overhead and fast performance (see [benchmarks](#benchmarks))
-Koffi is a fast and easy-to-use C FFI module for Node.js, with support for primitive and aggregate data types (structs and fixed-size arrays), both by reference (pointer) and by value.
-C to JS callbacks are supported.
+* Support for primitive and aggregate data types (structs and fixed-size arrays), both by reference (pointer) and by value

-The following features are planned in the near future:

-* 1.3: Real-world examples, optimize passing of structs and arrays
-* 1.4: Type parser, unions
+* Javascript functions can be used as C callbacks (since 1.2.0)
+* Well-tested code base for popular OS/architecture combinations

 The following combinations of OS and architectures __are officially supported and tested__ at the moment: